Types of Companies in Germany: Guidance for Investors

 The German Limited Liability Company (Gesellschaft mit beschränkter Haftung)

-of a limited liability company must be at least 25,000 euros from which 12,500 have to be deposited in a corporate bank account during the registration procedure.
+The share capital of a limited liability company must be at least 25,000 euros from which 12,500 have to be deposited in a corporate bank account during the registration procedure.
 The shares of a GmbH cannot be traded on the stock exchange and they are not certificated either.
 Our lawyers can help open a bank account in Germany and deposit the share capital.

-is rather simple, as the shareholders of the company have to sign the deed of formation and the articles of association.
-The procedure is performed under the assistance of a public notary in Germany
+The incorporation procedure is rather simple, as the shareholders of the company have to sign the deed of formation and the articles of association.
+The procedure is performed with the assistance of a public notary in Germany.

 The German Joint Stock Company (Aktiengesellschaft)

 In order to start a German joint stock company one needs a capital of 50,000 euros and must be registered in the Register of Companies.
 A joint stock company requires one shareholder, and there are no restrictions on the number of shareholders that can be appointed.
 Also, there are no restrictions or requirements on the nationality of the shareholders.
 The board of directors will have the right to decide on the operational aspects of the company, as well as on its management.

 Its shares can be listed on the stock exchange.
 In order to incorporate a German joint stock company, the investor will need to sign the articles of association and the company will become active only after the registration is completed at the Register of Companies.